faidfaisal/Transformer-Based-NLP-Chatbot/README.md

 The model successfully classifies user intent and generates relevant responses.
 Some outputs were incoherent, indicating that further training and algorithmic refinement are needed before production use.

 ---

-## Future Plans

-- [ ] Enhance long-term conversational memory for better context tracking
-- [ ] Integrate larger and more diverse conversational datasets
-- [ ] Experiment with lower learning rates and adaptive optimizers to reduce overfitting
-- [ ] Build a web-based UI for general-purpose deployment
-- [ ] Train on Project CodeNet C/C++ data to support code understanding, error diagnosis, and code generation

----